justuff/freestuff/README.md

 # 6) Verify that the service is running:
 #   sudo systemctl status autoLogIntoAppianEveryday.service

+# See Steps to create a timer to trigger the above service

 from selenium import webdriver from selenium.webdriver.chrome.service import Service as ChromeService from selenium.webdriver.support.ui import WebDriverWait